davitlaperishvili/food/README.md

 # food
-# My repository for my JS skills practice and development
+# Repository for my JS skills practice and development